 When and Where to Sell your Rookie Cards: Summary

 It’s hard to tell when to sell your prized rookie cards, but there are steps you can take to give yourself a better chance of making a profit.
-No card is going to be a dead cert, but it’s better than taking a scattergun approach to buying and selling your rookie cards, as you can only rely on luck and your gut instincts for so long.
+No card is going to be a dead cert, but it’s better than taking a scattergun approach to buy and selling your rookie cards, as you can only rely on luck and your gut instincts for so long.

 Considering the length of your investment is something that every serious collector will do.
 You should now have a better idea about the differences between all three types of investment length, as well as the pros and cons associated with some of the biggest names in the hobby when it comes to selling.